 King Richard the Lionheart leaves for the beginning of a new crusade leaving his brother John as regent in his stead.
 Lionhearts second in command Earl of Huntingdon returns to Nottingham to help his country after hearing about Prince Johns cruel rule.
 He disguises himself and recruits a merry band of outlaws to protect the public and try to overthrow the Prince.

 The scale of Robin Hood cannot be understated.
-The opening scenes are filled hundreds if not thousands of extras in massive sets in 12th Century Nottingham.
-In actual fact, Douglas Fairbanks and his wife Mary Pickford constructed a life-sized replica of the city and castle for the film.
-So while the film obviously succeeded at the box office, there were a fair amount of money thrown at it to succeed, $1 million dollars, in fact, so the pressures of making sure the film becoming a hit were huge on its producer, writer and star, luckily for all involved the film made its costs back and then some totalling a staggering $4.6 million ($68 million today) over its run and it has to be remembered that ticket prices were $0.07!
+The opening scenes are filled hundreds if not thousands of extras in massive sets in what looks like 12th Century Nottingham.
+In actual fact, Douglas Fairbanks and his wife Mary Pickford constructed a life-sized replica of the city and castle for the film, remember this is 1922 and from what I have watched I am not sure I have seen anything like it beforehand.
+So while the film obviously succeeded at the box office, there were a fair amount of money thrown at it to succeed, $1 million dollars, in fact, so the pressures of making sure the film becoming a hit were huge on its producer, writer and star, luckily for all involved the film made its costs back and then some totaling a staggering $4.6 million ($68 million today) over its run and it has to be remembered that ticket prices were $0.07!
 (In today’s money just over $1, so if it was released today with current ticket prices it would have grossed over $680 million which is simply astounding considering the era.

 Thankfully any stresses Fairbanks had about the film were squashed and he was able to give one of his best acting performances.
 After playing d’Artagnan and Zorro a charismatic swashbuckling hero was easy fodder for him.
 Audiences would have been in awe with his stunt work and while it was very impressive and he was able to match the scale of the production with it, his acting limitations were highlighted a tad more than he would have liked.
 Examples of this are when he is meant to be in peril and although he hopes the outlaws will make it to the castle in time, he shows no signs that he is in danger.
 In fact for the final 30 minutes of the film, he shows too much overconfidence, which removes the viewer from the danger.

 This is frustrating as, the first hour we see Fairbanks show emotion very well.
-When he finds of trouble to Maid Marian and of England he shows pain and frustration with his King, yet for some reason, he decides to negate this for the final act.
+When he hears of trouble to Maid Marian and of England he shows pain and frustration with his King, yet for some reason, he decides to negate this for the final act.
 A funny frustration also comes when he is stopped from going to England by being shot by an arrow into his hip.
-While this would truly down a man.
-Fairbanks thought the best response would be to turn and lean on his horse as he gave a woe is my response.
+While this would truly down any other man, Fairbanks thought the best response would be to turn and lean on his horse as he gave a “woe is me” response.
 It is only after he is captured that he becomes incapacitated.

 While the camera is static for most of the film, the choice in angles is inspired.
 The high almost birds-eye view angle of Huntingdon/Robin Hood tackling the city guards are unique.
 This is the case for most of the action sequences throughout, with the editing assisting with making the action scenes seem intense and chaotic.